pyzor/Galcon-Copy/README.md

 # Galcon-Copy
-test assignment for a job applying
+test assignment for a job applyment

 ![](demo.gif)